raul23/automated-ebook-organization/README.rst

 ==================
 `:information_source:`

- - This is a continuation from `part 1 <https://github.com/raul23/ebooks-classification-part1>`_ where multiple models were tested for the classification of ebooks.
+ - This is a continuation from `part 1 <https://github.com/raul23/experiment-ebooks-classification>`_ where multiple models were trained for the classification of ebooks.
  - In this second part, the best model from part 1 will be used to decide where ebooks should be moved within the user's filesystem based on their main topic.